Renormalization for Lorenz maps of monotone combinatorial types: Introduction

-The proof of the next Main Theorem $\ref{mainthm2}$ follows verbatim that of a similar result in \cite{Win2}, after on establishes {\it a priori bounds}.
-We, however, chose to state this as separate main result since the existence of a Cantor attractor for the dynamics merits a special emphasis.
+The proof of the next Theorem follows verbatim the one of a similar result in \cite{Win2} (cf Theorem 5.5 in \cite{Win2}), after one establishes {\it a priori bounds}.
+We, however, chose to state it as a separate main result since the existence of a Cantor attractor for the dynamics merits a special emphasis.
 For completeness, the proof will be included in the Appendix.